eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 AS_PART = the solid is built mathematically as with the Part-workbench Shapebuilder.

-AS_BODY = built as with the Part Design workbench.
-Based on a sphere/cone from wich slices were subtracted
+AS_BODY = (only one per document) Is a standard solid from wich slices were subtracted using the Part Design workbench

 # HowTo:
 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...